lukaskonietzka/SlicerToothAnalyser/README.md

 ![Screenshot of the application](./Screenshots/logoToothAnalyser.png)

-Tooth Analyser is an ongoing development effort for a 3D Slicer extension (SEM) designed for micro-computed tomography (microCT) scans of teeth.
+Tooth Analyser is an ongoing development effort for a 3D Slicer extension (SEM) designed for micro-computed tomography (µCT) scans of teeth.
 It provides specialized preprocessing, segmentation, and analysis features tailored for the analysis of tooth anatomy and pathology.

-Developed in collaboration between the *Department of Computer Science* at the Technical University of Augsburg and the *Department of Conservative Dentistry and Periodontology* at LMU Hospital, Munich, Tooth Analyser facilitates advanced dental research through automated and semi-automated workflows.
+Developed in collaboration between the *Department of Computer Science* at the Technical University of Augsburg and the *Department of Conservative Dentistry and Periodontology* at the LMU Hospital, Munich.
+Tooth Analyser facilitates advanced dental research through automated and semi-automated workflows.

 ## Table of contents
 - [1.
 Introduction and purpose](#1-introduction-and-purpose)